-EFFECT OF SEASONALITY ON BUSINESS IN TERMS OF PRODUCTION AND SALES efficient procurement of local & imported cotton, including utilization of synthetic fiber as an alternate of organic cotton.
+EFFECT OF SEASONALITY ON BUSINESS IN TERMS OF PRODUCTION AND SALES

 The Company's major business is derived from the manufacturing and sale of yarn.
-During this year, the demand and supply in the cotton and related markets noticed significant fluctuation from time to time, but the management met this fluctuation by
+During this year, the demand and supply in the cotton and related markets noticed significant fluctuation from time to time, but the management met this fluctuation by including utilization of synthetic fiber as an alternate of organic cotton.